Revisiting interpolating flows in $(1+1)$ hydrodynamics: Introduction

 \section{Introduction}

 Relativistic hydrodynamics has been widely successful in describing collective phenomena in high energy QCD and early universe physics.
 Based on experimental data obtained from relativistic Heavy Ion Collisions (HICs) conducted both at the RHIC and LHC, we can confirm that a hot and dense nuclear matter is generated during the initial stages of these collisions, commonly referred to as Quark-Gluon Plasma (QGP).
 It is astonishing that many physical phenomena associated to QGP is well approximated by the almost perfect, strongly-coupled fluid picture of high energy particle processes in these regimes.
-The problem of solving hydrodynamics in $(1+1)$ dimensions has subsequently receieved particular attention since for very high energy particles, rotational invariance in the transverse directions make the flow effectively two dimensional.
+The problem of solving hydrodynamics in $(1+1)$ dimensions has subsequently receieved particular attention since for very high energy particles, rotational invariance is approximately preserved along the transverse directions\footnote{However, rotational symmetry, while keeping the motion independent of azimuthal coordinates, can still allow radial expansions, making the actual system $(1+2)$ dimensional. }.
 Depending on the rapidity dependence of such a flow, one could classify the associated heavy-ion collision processes.